 Get a Free Estimate on a Class 4 Roof

 At High Valley Roofing, we specialize in Class 4 roofing systems built for Colorado weather.
-Whether you’re looking at shingles, metal, or a mix of both, our team will walk you through the options, help with insurance, and make sure your new roof is HOA-approved.
+Whether you are looking at shingles, metal, or a mix of both, our team will walk you through the options, help with insurance, and make sure your new roof is HOA-approved.